-To receive a report on recent meetings with NHS Wales Partnerships To receive the reports of the advisory groups: a.
-Local Partnership Forum Attached Attached b.
-Health Professional Forum To receive and approve the strategic equality objectives Attached Governance Long Term Agreement and service level agreements for 2020/21 Attached • To receive a report on the operational delivery network framework for the major trauma network Attached To receive a report on key issues discussed at the following board committees: Attached (iv) Audit Committee (v) Health and Safety Committee (vi) Mental Health Legislation Committee To receive a report in Corporate Governance Issues.
-Attached
+- To approve the Annual Plan 2020/21 in Three Year Contract - To receive the budget and financial allocations - To receive a report on recent meetings with NHS Wales Partnerships - To receive the reports of the advisory groups: - a.
+Local Partnership Forum - b.
+Health Professional Forum - To receive and approve the strategic equality objectives

+Long Term Agreement and service level agreements for 2020/21

+- To receive a report on the operational delivery network framework for the major trauma network - To receive a report on key issues discussed at the following board committees: - (iv) Audit Committee - (v) Health and Safety Committee - (vi) Mental Health Legislation Committee - To receive a report in Corporate Governance Issues.